DPBandA/job-management-tracking-system/doc/Development.md

   Note only persons in the originator's division should get this email.
 - Add the total amount to the PR emails templates.
 - Send automatic PR emails to admin assistant of a department/division.
+- Implement selecting the currency in the costcomponent.
+Implement "Currency"/ entity class to faciliate conversion between currencies using static methods.
+Currency class should have the ISO symbol and abbreviation.

 # Accpac Invoicing & Credit Status Reporting
 - Impl getting dist. codes for cost components.